Wondering what she don't see in me,

 - Heartbeat Soundtrack: "My Depression" from "shock/denial/anger/acceptance" ends with three heartbeats before stopping.
 This is made even more atmospheric by the last line in the final verse with the character questioning if he is "ready for the second half" and a scream before the close of the song, suggesting the heartbeat is the character's final moments of life.

-- Two Guys and a Girl: The main theme of "Jessie's Girl".
+- Two Guys and a Girl: The main theme of "Jessie's Girl", about a guy who lusts after his best friend's girlfriend.